citusdata/citus_docs/ref_arch/multi_tenant.rst

   campaign_id bigint REFERENCES campaigns (id)

 This constraint includes only the campaign id, not the company (tenant) id.
 If we don't include the tenant id in the primary or foreign keys, Citus will need to check all worker nodes to enforce uniqueness on each index, which does not scale well.
-Adding tenant id to your keys allows Citus to perform the check at a shard level which can be completely enforced on the worker nodes.
+Adding tenant id to your keys allows Citus to perform the check within a worker nodes.

 Putting it all together, here are all the changes needed in the schema to prepare the tables for distribution by :code:`company_id`.
 Notice how all primary/foreign keys include the distribution column.